Atered01/Atered01/README.md

 # 👋 Welcome to my Profile

 ## Who Am I?
 Hi, my name is Fernando, and I love technology and its various branches.
 As a child, I was always curious about how computers worked, and this curiosity led me to pursue a career in technology.
-I'm currently studying Systems Analysis and Development at ENIAC college, and I dream of becoming an excellent programmer one day.
+I'm currently studying Systems Analysis and Development at ENIAC college in Brazil., and I dream of becoming an excellent programmer one day.

 ## Tools and Technologies